SHREYAS-SHETTY-KR/Data-Engineering-YouTube-Analysis-Project/README.md

 Our project aims to securely manage, streamline, and analyze structured and semi-structured YouTube video data from three countries: the USA, Great Britain, and Canada.
 The primary focus is on video categories and trending metrics.

-## Key Research Questions
-Our project addresses three main research questions:

-1. **Country Comparison**

-   Which of the three countries (USA, Great Britain, or Canada) had the highest number of views across all videos?

-3. **Category Analysis**

-   Which video categories garnered the most views overall?

-3. **Regional Differences**

-   How do views vary across video categories in each of the three regions (USA, Great Britain, Canada)?

-By answering these questions, our project provides valuable insights into viewership trends across different countries and video categories on YouTube.
-This analysis helps us understand the popularity and preferences of viewers in these regions.

 ## Project Goals

 1. **Data Ingestion:** Develop a robust mechanism to ingest data from various sources.